xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 ## MULTI-CHARACTER VARIABLE NAMES

 One of those is  the  restriction  that  we still have, requiring single-character variable names.
-Now that we can handle multi- character keywords, this one  begins  to  look  very much like an arbitrary  and  unnecessary  limitation.
+Now that we can handle multi-character keywords, this one  begins  to  look  very much like an arbitrary  and  unnecessary  limitation.
 And  indeed   it  is.
 Basically, its only virtue is  that it permits a trivially simple implementation  of  the   symbol   table.
 But  that's  just  a